UseReguard/Reguard/README.md

 Instead, each check has a versioned technical contract.

-For example, the current Article 12(1) check asks whether, during a controlled invocation, the agent system itself automatically produces a recoverable record of actual runtime activity.
+For example, the current Article 12(1) check asks whether, during a controlled invocation, the agent execution system itself automatically produces a recoverable record of actual runtime activity.

-The evidence either satisfies the contract or it does not.
+The evidence either satisfies the contract, contradicts it, cannot establish it, or cannot currently be collected.

 That makes results: